wp-plugins/dynamic-featured-image/readme.txt

 Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types.

 == Description ==
 Dynamically adds multiple featured image or multiple post thumbnail functionality to your page, posts and custom post types.
-This plugin provides you an interface to add any number of featured image as you want without writing a single code.
-These dynamic featured images can then be collected by the various theme functions.
+This plugin provides you an interface to add any number of featured image as you want without writing a single line of code.
+These featured images can then be collected by the various theme functions.

 > **A NOTE ABOUT SUPPORT:** We’re here to help troubleshoot bugs, but please don't set expectations early as the support forums at WordPress.org are only checked once a week.
 All the support of the Dynamic Featured Image plugin will now be provided from within [this support forum](http://ankitpokhrel.com.np/blog/forums/forum/dynamic-featured-image-free-version/ "Dynamic Featured Image Support Forum").